basecamp/handbook/benefits-and-perks.md

 ### Medical Insurance

 In the United States, medical insurance is provided through Blue Cross Blue Shield PPO.
 The company pays 75% of the premium and the employee pays the other 25%.
 Open enrollment is in November every year, with new coverage beginning December 1.
-Marriages and domestic partnerships are covered equally.
+Marriages and domestic partnerships are covered.
 You’re eligible for coverage on your first day of employment.
 If you are terminated or resign from 37signals, your coverage will end on the last day of the month of your separation date and you may be eligible for continued coverage after that (COBRA).

 Each pay period, you’ll see a payroll deduction for medical insurance:

-* Employee-only medical coverage: $76.93
+* Employee-only medical coverage: $78.46
-* Employee-partner medical coverage: $160.26
+* Employee-partner medical coverage: $160.22
-* Employee-child(ren) medical coverage: $171.29
+* Employee-child(ren) medical coverage: $167.23
-* Employee-family medical coverage: $254.61
+* Employee-family medical coverage: $248.99

 ### Dental Insurance